 The brakes are activated by a brake lever located on the left handlebar.
 There is no redundant spacing from the brake lever, meaning the brake is activated even with the slightest pull of the lever.

 The Ninebot Max sports a dual-brake system, with a mechanical drum brake on the front wheel, and an electronic regenerative brake on the rear wheel.

-The rear brake will recycle some energy and refill your battery juice (and also, a tiny bit when you push the scooter manually).
+The rear brake will recycle some energy and refill your battery juice (also, the same happens when you push the scooter).

 A great, smart feature of the brakes is the gradual activation.
 Pressing the lever slightly only activates the rear brake, and you need to press harder for both brakes to be activated.
-As anyone who has ridden a bike knows, this is awesome, since you always want to brake with the rear brake first to avoid tipping over to the front.
+As anyone who has ridden a scooter or even a bike knows, this is awesome, since you always want to brake with the rear brake first to avoid tipping over to the front.

 The brake sensitivity can be set through the app, and there are three levels with significant differences between them.
 Actually, the setting is for energy recovery, but in a way, it greatly affects the brakes as well.
 That is quite neat, as you can easily switch between your desired or needed brake strength without doing messy manual brake adjustments.

 When the energy recovery is set to the highest level and the brakes are the strongest, the brake distance (top speed to a full stop) is about 4.5 – 5 meters.